bozsahin/cogs542/README.md

 # cogs542
 METU COGS 542: Grammars, Combinators and Cognition

+<b> The course is now online, thanks to C19.
+I put videos up in youtube, you watch them wherever and whenever you want, then we synch and discuss using zoom/webex at class time,
+or some mutually agreeable time.</b>

 <p><b>WHERE:</b> Middle East Technical University (METU/ODTU), Informatics Institute, Cognitive Science Department

 <p>